beep-projects/LiStaBot/README.md

 ## <a name="project-requirements"/>Project Requirements

 The scripts are developed and tested on bash shell.
-Following tools (excluding Linux build ins) are used inside the scripts, most of these should be part of any common Linux distributions:
+Following tools (excluding Linux build ins) are used inside the scripts, most of these should be part of any common Linux distribution:

 - ```awk``` (POSIX)
 - ```cut``` (GNU core utils)